-An integrated and consistent set of Safety Requirements establish the requirements that must be met to ensure the protection of people and the environment, both now and in the future.
+An integrated and consistent set of Safety Requirements establishes the requirements that must be met to ensure the protection of people and the environment, both now and in the future.
 The requirements are governed by the objective and principles of the Safety Fundamentals.
 If the requirements are not met, measures must be taken to reach or restore the required level of safety.
 The format and style of the requirements facilitate their use for the establishment, in a harmonized manner, of a national regulatory framework.
-The safety requirements use 'shall' statements together with statements of associated conditions to be met.
+Requirements, including numbered 'overarching' requirements, are expressed as 'shall' statements.
 Many requirements are not addressed to a specific party, the implication being that the appropriate parties are responsible for fulfilling them.